 Collaborative Learning Modalities

 The big joke on most campuses is that university students spend more time on Facebook than actually studying.
-Although in some cases this may be true, students at university today are learning new learning skills that generations before have not necessarily been exposed to: networking, self-branding, and communication strategies.
-Though Facebook is an informal way to connect with classmates, friends and family, it helps to train young people today to ask questions of their classmates about assignments, to collaborate on ideas, and to reach out to each other when they need help.
+Although in some cases this may be true, students at the university today are learning new learning skills that generations before have not necessarily been exposed to networking, self-branding, and communication strategies.
+Though Facebook is an informal way to connect with classmates, friends, and family, it helps to train young people today to ask questions of their classmates about assignments, to collaborate on ideas, and to reach out to each other when they need help.
 Great learning can also be done via LinkedIn, where students with particular research interests can search by their field to find others with similar studies, research projects, and relevant experience.
 Even the oft-forgotten method of sending emails, which has now become so commonplace in our society, has revolutionized the way students correspond with professors, research partners, and others in the academic sphere.
 Days of sending letters and making uncomfortable, unnecessary phone calls are a thing of the past.